 Interdisciplinary Health Sciences Center

 The Interdisciplinary Health Sciences Center is a multiphase project that advances Framework 2.0, the university’s long-term planning vision.
-The $155.9 million project includes a 150,000-square-foot renovation of Hamilton Hall and construction of a new 100,000-square-foot building featuring flexible facilities to serve multiple disciplines.
+The $156.9 million project includes a 120,000-square-foot renovation of Hamilton Hall and construction of a new 100,000-square-foot building featuring flexible facilities to serve multiple disciplines.
 The building will provide upgraded and flexible facilities to create a collaborative campus for interprofessional education throughout the Health Sciences.
 The project is poised to benefit colleges, including medicine, dentistry, nursing, optometry, pharmacy, public health and veterinary medicine, and strengthen the interdisciplinary curriculum of Ohio State.
 The project will demolish portions of Starling Loving and Fry bridge to allow a new building along 10th Ave. that creates a quadrangle featuring green space.
-Separately, an Optometry Clinic and Health Sciences Faculty Office Building is underway at the corner of W. 11th Ave. and Neil Ave.
+Separately, an Optometry Clinic and Health Sciences Faculty Office Building was completed at the corner of W. 11th Ave. and Neil Ave.

 Program space will include: